penpot/penpot-docs/technical-guide/configuration.md

 You will need to change <your_domain> and <oauth_provider> according to your setup.
-This is how it looks with gitlab.com provider:
+This is how it looks with Gitlab provider:

 ```
 https://<your_domain>/api/auth/oauth/gitlab/callback